drangoht/netcore_tdd_training/README.md

 Some Training in TDD

-If you don't want to be spoiled on CodeWars Katas, show only the katas you solve yourself ;)
+If you don't want to be spoiled on CodeWars Katas, show only the katas you solved yourself ;)